thiagonatal2012/job/index.md

   * [Introdução ao teste de Software](https://github.com/thiagouavbr/seleniumcompython/blob/master/Final-Atividade-de-Teste-de-Software.doc): This project reviews and levels the knowledge in software testing and concludes with a project report in order to plan and apply the main techniques, criteria and testing tools in various domains and types of software

+- Jest + Puppeteer

-  * [JavaScript Testing - Unit Tests, Integration Tests & e2e Tests](https://github.com/thiagouavbr/js-testing-introduction): This project introduce the software testing concepts for unit, integration and e2e tests using Jest, Pupeteer
+  * [JavaScript Testing - Unit Tests, Integration Tests & e2e Tests](https://github.com/thiagouavbr/js-testing-introduction): This project introduce the software testing concepts for unit, integration and e2e tests using Jest, puppeteer.

 - Python + Selenium